Gig Economy in Australia

 4. Growth in Collaborative Workspaces will continue

-2020 will see the continued growth of collaborative workspaces.
-Organisations like WeWork (despite their recent IPO failings), Spaces, Knotel and others have learnt from the massive growth trajectory of past years, and are setting a course for steady, solid growth activity.
+2021 will see the continued growth of collaborative workspaces.
+Organisations like WeWork (despite their recent IPO failings), Knotel and others have learnt from the massive growth trajectory of past years, and are setting a course for steady, solid growth activity.

-These spaces offer great financial benefit to organisations, who can offload workers from the primary place of business.
-And in the process, drastically reduce their real estate, office management and related people costs.
+These spaces offer great financial benefits to organisations, who can offload workers from the primary place of business and in the process, drastically reduce their real estate, office management and related people costs.

 For consultant, gig and freelance workers, collaborative workspaces are a godsend.